20 Most Beautiful Beaches in New South Wales

 Rushcutters Bay to Rose Bay Walk

-The scenic walk from Rushcutters Bay to Rose Bay is a 5.5 km trail through some of Sydney’s most exclusive suburbs, mostly following the coastline of Sydney Harbour.
+The walk from Rushcutters Bay to Rose Bay is a 5.5 km trail that winds through some of Sydney’s most exclusive suburbs, closely following the Harbour’s shoreline.

-This relatively easy walking track takes in beautiful parks, quiet beaches, and picturesque bays, with spectacular Harbour and city views to enjoy from start to finish.
+This easy route passes through leafy parks, quiet beaches, and sheltered bays, with Harbour and city views to enjoy all along the way.

 Read more